biocaddie/foundry-nlp-enhancer/README.md

 Deployment
 ----------

-The enhancer plugin jar and third patry dependencies needs to be copied to the Foundry-ES plugin and lib directories
+The enhancer plugin jar and third patry dependencies needs to be copied to the Foundry-ES plugin and lib directories.
+The Foundry-ES plugin directory is specified in the `config.yml` file under `Foundry-ES/bin` directory.
+E.g.

+    pluginDir: "/var/data/foundry-es/foundry_plugins/plugins"

+The corresponding lib directory for the above plugin directory would be `/var/data/foundry-es/foundry_plugins/lib`.

+Copy the  `$HOME/foundry-nlp-enhancer/target/NLP_processor_010517-1.0.jar` file to the `pluginDir` specified in the `config.yml` file.

-The following third paty libraries nneds to be under Foundry-ES plugin lib directory
+The following third party libraries needs to be under Foundry-ES plugin lib directory;

     bioc-1.0.1.jar
     cleartk-eval-2.0.0.jar